 By SIMON ROMPRE

-The writer is an Island Pathways board member and serves on the Cycling Salt Spring committee.
+The writer is a member of Island Pathways and Cycling Salt Spring.